-Developer shall place SDMS over through travel lanes on existing or proposed overhead sign structures on managed and mainline roadways.
+Developer shall place SDMS over through travel lanes on existing or proposed overhead sign structures.
 Maximum spacing of SDMS shall not exceed one mile, except where a DMS location will satisfy both DMS and SDMS operational requirements and the exception is approved by TxDOT.
 All sign bridges shall be designed to accommodate SDMS brackets and catwalks.